pstlab/SOHO/README.md

 This repository contains the core ontological model of SOHO  and the knowledge defined for the pilot use cases of the EU H2020 Sharework project.

-The OWL files have been defined using Protégé (they contain also SWRL inference rules) and support the realization of ROS-integrated knowledge representation and reasoning services.
+The OWL files have been defined using Protégé (they contain also SWRL-like inference rules) and support the realization of ROS-integrated knowledge representation and reasoning services.
 Such services have been developed using the open-source Apache Jena library and ROSJava.

 The repository thus contains the following folders: